-Applicants are strongly recommended to visit the research profiles of the faculty members and to have a look at the CDG Laboratory activities in order to get an insight into the research currently being conducted.
-It is important that your topic is one that we will be able to supervise, both for you, when making your decision about whether to apply to this
+Applicants are strongly recommended to visit the research profiles of the faculty members in order to get an insight into the research currently being conducted.
+It is important that your topic is one that we will be able to supervise, both for you, when making your decision about whether to apply to this Programme, and for us, when making our decisions regarding admissions.

 The Ph.D. is awarded after three years of full-time research on the basis of a dissertation which should present the results of an original piece of research.
 Examination for the Ph.D. involves an oral examination (viva) by a Board of Experts.